project-absence/project-absence/README.md

 ## Disclaimer

-This tool is designed for **legal and ethical host analysis only**.
-Misusing it for unauthorized access or other illegal activities is strictly prohibited.
-The authors and contributors are not responsible for any misuse or legal consequences arising from its use.
+This tool is designed for **lawful and ethical security analysis only**.
+It assists system administrators and security researchers uncover potentially overlooked security exposures in domains and servers.
+Unauthorized use on systems without explicit permission is strictly prohibited.

+By using this tool, you agree to comply with all applicable laws and abide by the [Terms of Use](https://github.com/project-absence/.github/blob/main/TERMS_OF_USE.md).

 ## Contributing